StefanoMammola/Analysis_cyrnaeus/README.md

 Mammola, S., Pavlek, M., Huber, B. A., Isaia, M., Ballarin, F., Tolve, M., ... & Cardoso, P. (2022).
 A trait database and updated checklist for European subterranean spiders.
 Scientific data, 9(1), 236.

-All these data are also deposited in the word spider catalog.
+All these data are also deposited in the World Spider Trait Database.

 --- Folder "Script" contains the R scripts used to run the ecological analysis.